magicicada/cp/course_documents/assessments/poster/poster_marking_scheme.md

-# CP 2024 Poster Marking Scheme - WARNING NOT YET UPDATED FOR 2025
+# CP 2024 Poster Marking Scheme - DRAFT

 This assessment is band marked, which means you won't get a numerical mark, but instead a band - similar to a dissertation.
 When marking, we will consider the following:

-## Poster:
+## Poster submission - total 40% of grade:
-- Content (weighted 70%):
+- Content (weighted 80%):
     - Introduction and relationship to wider field
         - Is the choice of paper motivated, is the problem considered well-introduced and clear?
         - Is it clear that the student understands the approaches used?